-Not only did we have more time to get to know each other, it also provided the family with a little extra income (we paid 220.ooo rupees for the transfer).
+Not only did we have more time to get to know each other, it also provided the family with a little extra income (we paid 220.000 rupiah for the transfer).

 Depending on the traffic traveling from Sanur to Sebatu will take between 90-120 minutes.

-Day 9-11: Things to do in Canggu
+Day 9-11: Best things to do in Canggu

-I only surfed once in my life (an introduction lesson in Sri Lanka) and the impressive waves were too high for me… It looked very spectacular though from the beach!
+I only surfed once in my life (an introduction lesson in Sri Lanka) so I enjoyed watching the experienced surfers ride the waves from the beach instead.